gvwilson/thirdbit/_posts/2008/2008-03-12-on-my-way-to-sigcse08.md

 1800: Still in line.

-1810: Registered---but yup, the guy keying in the data from the paper form I had to fill out forgot to key in that I wanted a printed copy of the proceedings to read.
+1810: Registered—but yup, the guy keying in the data from the paper form I had to fill out forgot to key in that I wanted a printed copy of the proceedings to read.
 Not getting back in line for it.

 1815: It has started to rain.
 Jennifer and I will collect Michele and then find something to eat.